AlchemistSimulator/alchemistsimulator.github.io/pages/tutorial/basics.md

 ### Writing simulations using YAML

 Alchemist uses YAML as incarnation-agnostic mean to write simulations.
+For details on the [YAML specification, we suggest referring to the official website](http://www.yaml.org/spec/1.2/spec.html).

+[This page]({{site.url}}/pages/tutorial/yaml) explains how YAML can be leveraged to write your simulations and exporting your data.

 ### Writing simulations using XML (deprecated)